-Cockroaches are one of those bugs that make us all shudder.
-Their nesting and feeding habits cause them to carry a number of disease-causing pathogens on their bodies, while also ingesting these microorganisms from the rotting materials they feed on.
-Cockroaches feed on anything food humans would consume, in addition to other things such as leather, cardboard, feces, and even fingernails and toenails of sleeping people.
+Cockroaches are creatures that make you wince at the mere thought of them.
+Their nesting and feeding habits cause them to carry a number of disease-causing pathogens on their bodies, while also ingesting microorganisms from the rotting materials they feed on.
+Cockroaches feed on anything food humans would consume in addition to other things such as leather, cardboard, feces, and even the nails of a sleeping person.

-For businesses that handle food, they are a sign of poor food handling and storage practices that are a breach of food safety standards and regulations and can result in the revocation of their license.
+For businesses in the food industry, cockroaches are a sign of extremely poor food handling, storage and sanitization practices that can result in the revocation of their license if discovered.

-In Tupelo and the northern MS area, we have about five different roaches we deal with on a daily basis: the German cockroach (the most common and hardest to get rid of), American cockroach, brown-banded cockroach, smoky brown roach, and the wood roach.
+In Tupelo and other surrounding areas, we have about five different species of cockroaches that we come across.
+Those would be the German cockroach (the most common and hardest to get rid of), American cockroach, brown-banded cockroach, smoky brown roach, and the wood roach.

 Diseases spread by cockroaches

-Cockroaches don’t transmit diseases to humans with bites like a mosquito, tick, or flea would.
+Cockroaches don’t transmit diseases to humans with direct contact or even insect bites like a mosquito, tick, or flea would.
 Instead, they transmit them indirectly.
 People can become ill by consuming foods that have been contaminated by cockroaches, or who handle food on surfaces that have been contaminated by cockroaches.

 According to the World Health Organization (WHO): “Cockroaches are one of the most significant pests found in apartments, homes, food-handling establishments, hospitals, and healthcare facilities worldwide.”